sunpochin/advanced-Lane-Lines-carnd/readme.md

 As the width of the lane is about 3.7 meter and center of the lane would be 3.7/2=1.85 approximately.
 For most of the time, value of car position with respect to center is in range (-0.5, 0.5), for the car being driving inside the lanes.

+A test image showing the car has a slightly larger than 0.5m offset to the lane center:
 ![alt text][image24]

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.